SaltyZombies/cSharp-DiscordBot/README.md

 MONGODB_URI - MongoURI
 MONGODB_DB - MongoDBName
 BOT_TOKEN - Discord Bot Token
-DISCORD_SERVER - ServerID of Discord
+DISCORD_SERVER - ServerID of Discord  This is only needed for Development
 ```

 ### Appsettings.json Configuration